rex223/rex223/README.md

 ### 👋 Hi, I'm Raquib!

 I'm a **B.Tech student in AIML (Batch 2026)** with a passion for AI, Machine Learning and Deep Learning.
-I'm currently working on **Traffic Sign Recognition (TRS)** and plan to upload it to GitHub soon.
+I'm currently working on **Traffic Sign Recognition (TRS)** rover integration and plan to upload it to GitHub soon.The web app is live in DeepLearning_models\TRS repository.

 ### 🚀 About Me
 - 🎓 **Degree:** B.Tech in AI & ML (Batch 2026)